maptiler/manual/usage.rst

 .. _TileServer: https://github.com/klokantech/tileserver-php/

-MapTiler supports direct output of the rendered map tiles into an SQLite database (MBTiles format).
+MapTiler supports direct output of the rendered map tiles into an SQLite database (MBTiles or GeoPackage format).
 This simplifies transfer and management of the tilesets and is practical for mobile applications.

 MapTiler Command Structure
 =======